tulior/tulio-dev-resume/README.md

 #### **Fonte Tecnologia**
 *Software Engineer*
 *Aug 2017 – Aug 2019 | On-Site (Campo Grande, Brazil)*
-- Worked on SIGO-CADG, a computer-aided dispatch system used by public safety forces in Mato Grosso do Sul for managing real-time incidents.
+- Worked on a real-time dispatch system used by public safety forces.
 Fixed a CPU bottleneck in its live vehicle tracking system by replacing inefficient setTimeout loops with an optimized timer, improving performance for emergency response operations.
 - Built a telephone form module for emergency call reporting, reducing dispatcher workload and improving coordination between operational units.

 ---